Brother 2340CV Cover Stitch Machine

 Key Features of the Brother 2340CV Cover Stitch Machine

-Several features explain why this machine remains popular in US sewing rooms years after release.
+A few specific things explain why this machine keeps showing up in US sewing rooms years after it launched.

 2, 3, or 4 Thread Capability

-For DIY activewear projects inspired by Lululemon-style leggings or fitted running tops, that wider finish tends to look more polished.
+For anyone building Lululemon-style pieces or fitted running tops, that wider finish changes the whole look of the final product.

 Color-Coded Threading System

 Threading errors still happen.
-Usually, the issue comes from missing a guide or threading out of sequence rather than the machine itself.
+In most cases, it comes down to missing a single guide or going out of sequence rather than anything the machine itself did wrong.
+But at least the color coding gives you somewhere to start troubleshooting.

 Free Arm Design